informalsystems/quint/doc/adr006-modules.lit.md

    example, this could be the inferred type (for the type checker), the effect (for the effect checker), or the definition itself (for name resolution).

+If we maintain this principle, it should be easy to add and remove analysis passes without the need to refactor and maintain a rich intermediate representation.

 ### 4.1.
 Addressing D1 and D2

 To address the issue D1, we propose to simply introduce identifiers in the